0BananaBig0/from_gcc_to_cpp/docs/CharsAndStrings.md

    pointers cannot be modified.
 It is not recommended to store a string in a `char` pointer.
 2. Only strings stored in `char` arrays or `std::string` can be modified.
+3. When assigning a string literal to an `std::string` variable, using the suffix `s` is slightly faster because the compiler can evaluate the length of the string literal without calling `strlen`.
+However, when printing a string literal to the console, using the string literal without the suffix `s` is faster because it avoids calling the overloaded `operator<<`.
+4. When importing suffix literals related only to `std::string`, it is recommended to use `using namespace std::string_literals` instead of `using namespace std::literals`.
+The former imports only the literals related to `std::string`, whereas the latter imports all standard library literals.
+5. `constexpr std::string` is not supported at all in C++17 or earlier, and only works in very limited cases in C++20/23.
+If `constexpr` strings are needed, consider using `std::string_view` instead.
+6. If a string (including a C-style string) is used to initialize an object, while `std::string` needs to copy the string, `std::string_view` does not.
+7. All string literals are first created in the data segment and then used to initialize string objects, **except for `char` arrays**.
+Compilers optimize the storage for `char` arrays.
+When using `char` arrays to store string literals, the string literals are directly stored in the `char` arrays.
+8. Both a C-style string and a `std::string` will **implicitly** convert to a `std::string_view`, while `std::string_view` will not **implicitly** convert to `std::string`.
+However, **explicitly** creating a `std::string` with a `std::string_view` initializer and converting an existing `std::string_view` to a `std::string` using `static_cast` are allowed.
+9. When using `std::string_view` to view a `std::string`, pointer invalidations or reference invalidations need to be carefully managed.
+Pointer and reference invalidations are concerns for all objects that require dynamic allocation and whose data are referenced by other pointers or references.
+10. The best use for `std::string_view` is as a read-only function parameter.
+    This allows us to pass in a C-style string, `std::string`, or `std::string_view` argument without making a copy, as the `std::string_view` will create a view to the argument.
+11. `std::string_view` is preferable to `const std::string&` when used as a return type for a **member** function, to return string literals, a `char` pointer to string literals, a reference-type string parameter, a `std::string_view` parameter, or as a function parameter.
+12. `std::string_view` should not be initialized with a temporary object, except for string literals.
+This is because `std::string_view` works like a `const` pointer, and string literals are stored in the data segment.
+13. There is one important subtlety here.
+If the argument is a temporary object (that will be destroyed at the end of the full expression containing the function call), the `std::string_view` return value must be used in the same expression.
+After that point, the temporary is destroyed and the `std::string_view` is left dangling.